btahir/many-shot/README.md

 ```

 **Note:** The app will only work for the platforms whose API keys you have provided.
 If you want to test it out quickly, you can use the local model option, although it may be slower.

+## Demo App

+You can try out the demo app at https://many-shot.vercel.app.
+Please note that the demo version only works with the local model option.

 ## Contributing